-Let’s learn how a marketplace operates and generates revenue from its products and services.
+Let’s learn how an online marketplace operates and generates revenue from its products and services.

 eBay, the first company that launched a product-focused marketplace, was founded more than twenty years ago.
-Very soon, companies all over the world realized that a marketplace offers variety, choice, and flexibility to buyers, which substantially increased the number of websites of this type.
+Very soon, companies all over the world realized that marketplace businesses offer variety, choice, and flexibility to buyers, which substantially increased the number of websites of this type.

-Marketplace is a type of an eCommerce site, where buyers can purchase goods from multiple sellers.
+A marketplace is a type of eCommerce website, where buyers can purchase goods from multiple sellers.
 The marketplace owner acts as a middleman, showcasing products sold by different companies on the platform and attracts buyers.

-The main advantage of marketplaces for end customers is that they can compare prices for the same product from different suppliers and make a rational choice.
+The main advantage of the marketplace business model for end customers is that they can compare prices for the same product from different suppliers and make a reasoned choice.
 Unlike brick and mortar stores, a marketplace can unite a hundred of sellers on a single platform.

 Vertical marketplaces